 Knowing that the look and feel of your brand oozes out of every email, every word on your landing page, every design element in your events calendar, and in every social media post makes your organization look more professional.
 And this is true whether you host 100 or 1000 events per year.

-When everything is consistently branded — from the reminder emails to the registration table — it creates a better customer experience from the jump, eliminating any chance for confusion.
+When everything is consistently branded — from the reminder emails to the registration table — it creates a better attendee experience from the jump, eliminating any chance for confusion.
 There are a lot of companies hosting similar events.
 You want to make sure people are attending the right one.

 Basically, consistent event branding is an opportunity to amplify awareness by making events discoverable to more people and earn you some new customers in the process.